Lai Yiu Estate: Demographics

 According to the 2016 by-census, Lai Yiu Estate had a population of 8,254.
 The median age was 46.8 and the majority of residents (94.2 per cent) were of Chinese ethnicity.
 The average household size was 3 people.
 The median monthly household income of all households (i.e. including both economically active and inactive households) was HK$24,950.

 Politics

 Lai Yiu Estate and Tsui Yiu Court are located in Wah Lai constituency of the Kwai Tsing District Council.
 It was formerly represented by Sin Chung-kai, who was elected in the 2019 elections until May 2021.

+Crime

+In 1999, Fan Man Yee was kidnapped and later brutally tortured and raped by Chan Man-lok, Leung Wai-lun, and Leung Shing-cho.
+Fan would end up dying between 14 April and 15 April 1999.
+In 2000, The 3 men who participated in her torture would end up being sentenced to life.